Croatia in the Eurovision Song Contest 2003: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2003 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1993, HRT organised the national final Dora in order to select its entry for the contest, a method that was continued for its 2003 participation.

 Before Eurovision

 Dora 2003

-Dora 2003 was the eleventh edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2003.
+Dora 2003 was the eleventh edition of the national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2003.
 The competition consisted of two semi-finals on 7 and 8 March 2003 and a final on 9 March 2003, all taking place at the Hotel Kvarner in Opatija and broadcast on HTV1 as well as online via the broadcaster's website hrt.hr.

 Format

 Twenty-four songs competed in Dora 2003 which consisted of three shows: two semi-finals and a final.
 Twelve songs competed in each semi-final with the top six proceeding to complete the twelve-song lineup in the final.
 The results of all shows were determined solely by public televoting, and the votes were divided into five telephone regions in Croatia, each of them which created an overall ranking from which points from 1 (lowest) to 12 (highest) were assigned to the competing songs.
 Ties in all shows were decided in favour of the entry that received the higher number of high-scoring points.